lorey/totally-not-jarvis/README.md

 Current skills:
 - Ask me to take memos during meetings and remind me later (based on iCAL calendar entries)
-- Create messages that propose dates for a meeting
+- Send emails that propose dates for a meeting
 - Check the weather (based on [OpenWeatherMap](https://openweathermap.org/api))
 - Check the next calendar entry (iCal integration that works with Google Calendar)